Dinner is served every Saturday and Sunday night to the guests of Hundred Nights.

-Food should be hot and/or cold and ready to be served, unless you are dropping food off ahead of time and not staying to serve.
+Food should be hot and/or cold and ready to be served, unless you are dropping food off ahead of time.

-HN has three large electric roasting pans that can double as steam trays to keep food warm.
-There is also capacity to plug in up to three crock pots, which HN also has on site if needed.
-We have found that we can plug in 4 of these electric devices at a time before we blow a circuit! (one would be back up, as it is on the other side of the room!)
+Hundred Nights has three large electric roasting pans that can double as steam trays to keep food warm.
+There is also capacity to plug in up to three crock pots, which we have on-site if needed.
+We have found that we can plug in four of these electric devices at a time before we blow a circuit!
+(One would be back up, as it is on the other side of the room!)

-We are now receiving USDA commodity foods such as whole chickens, tomato sauce, canned carrots, beans, peas, corn and potatoes, juices, and raisins and dried cherries – if you would like to incorporate any of these into your meal that would be great!
+We are now receiving USDA commodity foods such as whole chickens, tomato sauce, canned carrots, beans, peas, corn and potatoes, juices, raisins and dried cherries.
+If you would like to incorporate any of these into your meal, that would be great!

 Plan on feeding 40 hungry people.
-If there are leftovers, you can leave them here to be used the next day.
-Casseroles and a salad or veggie and rolls or bread with butter are perfect.
-If you also want to bring dessert, please bring something like bananas and clementines, brownies or cookies.
+If there are leftovers, you can leave them here to be eaten the next day.
+We do have a few vegetarians in our care, so if you are not planning on bringing a vegetarian dish or side dish, please set aside a few portions of the entrée before you add meat to the recipe.
+(We want to make sure everyone is fed, so thank you in advance!)
+Casseroles and a salad, or veggies and rolls/bread with butter are perfect.
+If you also want to bring dessert, please bring something like brownies or cookies, or fresh fruit like bananas and clementines.

 If at all possible – but not necessary – please bring:

 - Sturdy Paper Plates and Bowls for 40 people

 - Cups – for hot or cold drinks

 - Tin foil to wrap items to take home